Maya Morsy

-Maya Morsy (مايا مرسي) is an Egyptian political scientist, specialist in public policy, and advocate for woman's and human rights.
-She is an elected president of Egypt's National Council for Women (NCW) on 1 February 2016.
-She is the third, and youngest, President of the NCW since it was established in 2000, by a ministerial decree.
+Maya Morsy (مايا مرسي; born 13 December 1973) is an Egyptian political scientist, specialist in public policy, and advocate for women's and human rights.
+She is the Minister of Social Solidarity of Egypt since 2024 and served as president of the National Council for Women between 2016 and 2024.

 Morsy previously served as regional gender team leader for the Regional bureau of United Nations Development Programme in New York City and Regional Center in Amman before she served as the Country Manager for the United Nations Development Fund for Women.
 She has been described as "one of the best public policy experts on social gender in Egypt, and perhaps even in all of the Arab world".

-The NCW was created in 2000 by Egypt's former president, Hosni Mubarak, and led by Suzanne Mubarak.
-Its board was restructured after the Egyptian revolution of 2011 and reorganized in 2012.

 In 2022, Morsy was elected by the UN member states to the United nations Committee on the Elimination of Discrimination against Women (CEDAW) from 2023 to 2026.